nodelogicau/semcal/docs/examples/catalog/index.md

-# iCal4j Template - Catalog
+# Semantic Calendaring - Catalog

 Templates for managing a product or service catalog.